 RFMOs are only one piece of the jigsaw that makes up the general system of oceans governance.
 Fishing is only one of several activities that take place at sea, whether in areas under national jurisdiction or on the high seas.
 These activities, which may impact on the conservation and management of fisheries resources by RFMOs, include marine scientific research, ocean mining, cable-laying and navigation.
 In addition, ecosystem-based management requires, inter alia, that management decisions must take into account all the different sources of stress on the marine environment and that assessments must be made and action taken on an appropriate geographical scale.
-The implications of ecosystem-based management have been discussed in detail in Chapter 3.
-Here it is necessary simply to note that effective ecosystem-based management requires informed interaction between RFMOs and other organizations or arrangements with region-specific or species-specific mandates that may have an impact on their fisheries management activities.
+The implications of ecosystem-based management requires informed interaction between RFMOs and other organizations or arrangements with region-specific or species-specific mandates that may have an impact on their fisheries management activities.
 Examples of these other organizations include the Agreement on the Conservation of Albatrosses and Petrels adopted under the 1979 Convention on the Conservation of Migratory Species of Wild Animals (CMS) and the Inter-American Convention for the Protection and Conservation of Sea Turtles (1996).